rfo909/CFT/doc/Reference.md

 When we run the ":syn" command, and as CFT remembers the last result value, it creates code for it.

-If this succeeds, it inserts the generated code line tino the "code history", pretending it was a command given by the user, which means it can now be assigned a name, for example "DirSrc"
+If this succeeds, it inserts the generated code line into the "code history", pretending it was a command given by the user, which means it can now be assigned a name, for example "DirSrc"